mosharaf/eecs489/Assignments/Assignment-2/README.md

 <a name="part2"></a>
 ## Part 2: DNS Load Balancing

 To spread the load of serving videos among a group of servers, most CDNs perform some kind of load balancing.
 A common technique is to configure the CDN's authoritative DNS server to resolve a single domain name to one out of a set of IP addresses belonging to replicated content servers.
 The DNS server can use various strategies to spread the load, e.g., round-robin, shortest geographic distance, or current server load (which requires servers to periodically report their statuses to the DNS server).

-You will write a simple DNS server that implements load balancing in two different ways: round-robin and geographic distance.
+In this part, you will write a simple DNS server that implements load balancing in two different ways: round-robin and geographic distance.

+### Message Format for Our DNS Implemetation
 In order for your proxy to be able to query your DNS server, you must also write an accompanying DNS resolution library.
 The two pieces should communicate using the DNS classes we provide (`DNSHeader.h`, `DNSQuestion.h`, and `DNSRecord.h`).
 You can read more about what each of the fields in these classes represents [here](http://www.freesoft.org/CIE/RFC/1035/39.htm).
 To make your life easier:

 * `AA` Set this to 0 in requests, 1 in responses.